ooliver1/a-level-project/writeup/writeup.typ

 #image("./images/development/options/video-1.png", height: 240pt)

 This only shows the dropdown, where selecting each option will change the window mode.
-The next thing to do is setting the initial value of this dropdwon so it shows the currently selected mode.
+The next thing to do is setting the initial value of this dropdown so it shows the currently selected mode.

 This defaults to assuming the window mode is windowed.
 If it finds that it is fullscreen, then sets it to fullscreen.
 If it finds that the window is borderless and windowed (maximised), then it sets it to fullscreen borderless.